MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/non-standard-users.md

 * For any app, guests adhere to global and org-wide permission policies set for the host organization.
 If an app is blocked for the whole host organization, then guests can't use the app either.
 * Any bot included in the global default app setup policy will also be installed for guests.
-* After a bot is installed, bots can proactively communicate with guests and guests can communicate back with bots.
+* After a bot is installed, bots and guests can proactively communicate with each other.
 * You can't remove a guest from the global default app setup policy.
 * To avoid guest from accessing bots, you can create more app setup policies, assign them to internal users, and install bots with the custom policies.